DBT Therapists Trained by Behavioral Tech

 While in graduate school at Clemson University’s Clinical Mental Health program, Mrs. Martin counseled children and families at Carolina Family Services and Greenville Mental Health.
 However, it was her experience working at the Partial Hospitalization and Intensive Outpatient Program at Marshall I. Pickens Hospital that guided her to the theory of DBT and a skills-based treatment orientation.

 Mrs. Martin graduated from Clemson University in May of 2015 with a Masters and Educational Specialist degree in clinical mental health counseling.
 In order to further her knowledge of DBT, Mrs. Martin received intensive DBT training in June of 2015 from Linehan-trained therapists and in Radically-Open DBT (RO-DBT), a treatment for Treating Over-Control Problems in 2016-17.
 She has also received specialized treatment for treating teens and families in DBT, Dialectical Behavior Therapy Skills with Multi-Problem Adolescents (2015).
-She joined the Three Springs DBT team & Clarify Counseling in July of 2015.
+She joined the Clarify Counseling in July of 2015.

 Andrea Furgala, LISW